1961 (1st July)

 1992 (7th June)

-The Sunday Times published the first part of Andrew Morton’s book ‘Diana, Her True Story’ which spoke of Diana’s depression, bulimia and unhappy married life.
+The Sunday Times published the first part of Andrew Morton’s book ‘Diana, Her True Story’.
+This revealed Diana’s depression, bulimia and unhappy married life to a wide audience.

 1992 (20th November)

-Windsor Castle, one of Elizabeth’s properties, was partly destroyed by a fire.
+Windsor Castle, one of Queen Elizabeth’s properties, was partly destroyed by a fire.

 1992 (9th December)

-It was announced in the House of Commons that Prince Charles and Lady Diana were to separate.
+It was announced in the House of Commons that Prince Charles and Princess Diana were to separate.

 A biography of Prince Charles was published.
-It detailed his affair with Camilla Parker Bowles which had begun in 1972.
+It detailed his relationship with Camilla Parker Bowles.

 Details of an affair between Diana and Captain James Hewitt emerged.